 - DNA databanks should include anyone convicted of a felony criminal offense.

 - Citizens shall have the right to protect themselves with legally purchased firearms.
-Local and State laws should not conflict with federal law in the licensing or permits allowing citizens in good standing to carry firearms, therefore the NY SAFE Act must be repealed.
+Local and state laws should not conflict with federal law in licensing or permits that allow citizens in good standing to carry firearms.
+Therefore, the NY SAFE Act must be repealed.

 - Rejection of any restrictions placed on the rights of law-abiding citizens to legally acquire and possess firearms, or any other constitutionally protected means of self-defense, such as electric stun devices.

 - Legislation to end parole for all convicted felons.

 - Rejection of any effort to change the state’s double jeopardy protection.